tster/cid-docs-pages/subprotocol-creation.md

 For each Subprotcol, subprotocolNFTs associate with cidNFTs according to three mutually inclusive Association Types:
 - `primary`: no more than one subprotocolNFT can be added to a cidNFT
-- `active`: the subprotocolNFTs may be active or inactive at any time
+- `active`: the subprotocolNFTs added to a cidNFT have no order
 - `ordered`: the subprotocolNFTs added to a cidNFT are strictly ordered

 The Assocation Types used by a Subprotocol are specified by the Subprotocol creator at registration based on how the Subprotocol is intended to be used.